 Collaboration and interaction

-There has always been active collaboration with other Working Parties (WP), notably the Transplant Complications WP, Paediatric Diseases WP, Lymphoma WP, Severe Aplastic Anaemia WP and Cellular Therapy and Immunobiology WP.
+There has always been active collaboration with JACIE, Nurses-Group, other Working Parties (WP), notably the Transplant Complications WP, Cellular Therapy and Immunobiology WP, Paediatric Diseases WP, Chronic Malignancies WP, Infectious Diseases WP, Lymphoma WP, Severe Aplastic Anaemia WP, and Trainee-Committee.
 There is regular interaction and successful collaboration with the Center for International Blood and Marrow Transplant Research (CIBMTR).

 There has been active collaboration with many scientific colleagues – from translational work aimed at elucidating mechanisms of response to HSCT in various autoimmune diseases to health economic studies.